FOR IMMEDIATE RELEASE :

 South Euclid, OH– The South Euclid Municipal has become the first Suburban Municipal Court in Cuyahoga County to receive Ohio Supreme Court initial certification for a Specialized Mental Health Docket.
 The FREE (Fighting Recidivism by Elevating Excellence) Program is a specialized court docket designed to address defendants who have mental health issues.

-For the past year, Judge Gayle Williams-Byers, along with the South Euclid Prosecutor’s Office, defense attorneys and area mental health professionals have worked with the Ohio Supreme Court to earn initial certification.
+Since 2015, Judge Gayle Williams-Byers, along with the South Euclid Prosecutor’s Office, defense attorneys and area mental health professionals have worked with the Ohio Supreme Court to earn initial certification.